 A paper describing spatial simulation and sampling tools (rp.geosim, rp.mururoa, rp.firth) in a teaching context is also available.

-Some sample scripts are also available and these are listed below.
-If you find rpanel useful and you have developed code which others might also find useful, please let Adrian Bowman (adrian@stats.gla.ac.uk) know.
+A variety of examples of the use of rpanel is available through the rp.cartoons() function in the package.
+This launches a menu from which a wide variety of material can be viewed.
+However, some sample scripts are also listed below.
+If you find rpanel useful and you have developed code which others might also find useful, please let Adrian Bowman (adrian.bowman@glasgow.ac.uk) know.
 It would be good to add further examples to this list.